-Special options (identified below by "(optional)") directly affect the design, manufacturing and price of a vehicle and, in most cases, they cannot be retrofitted or installed at a later time.
-Claims for special options that are not directly listed in the purchase contract cannot be derived from this operating manual.
+Optional equipment (identified below by "(optional)") directly affect the design, manufacturing and price of a vehicle and, in most cases, it cannot be retrofitted or installed at a later time.
+Optional equipment requirements that are not directly listed in the purchase contract cannot be derived from this operating manual.